-Any cancellation by or conflicts with our collaborators could harm our business
+Cancellations by or conflicts with our collaborators could harm our business.

 Our alliance and collaboration agreements may not be renewed and may be terminated in the event either party fails to fulfill its obligations under these agreements.
-Any failure to renew or cancellation by a collaborator could mean a significant loss of revenues and volatility in our earnings.
+Failures to renew or cancellations by collaborators could mean a significant loss of revenues and could harm our reputation in the business and scientific communities.

 In addition, we may pursue opportunities in fields that could conflict with those of our collaborators.
 Moreover, disagreements could arise with our collaborators over rights to our intellectual property or our rights to share in any of the future revenues of compounds or therapeutic approaches developed by our collaborators.
-These kinds of disagreements could result in costly and time-consuming litigation.
-Any conflict with our collaborators could reduce our ability to obtain future collaboration agreements and could have a negative impact on our relationship with existing collaborators, adversely affecting our business and revenues.
+These kinds of disagreements could result in costly and time consuming litigation.
+Conflicts with our collaborators could reduce our ability to obtain future collaboration agreements and could have a negative impact on our relationship with existing collaborators, materially impairing our business and revenues.
 Some of our collaborators are also potential competitors or may become competitors in the future.
 Our collaborators could develop competing products, preclude us from entering into collaborations with their competitors or terminate their agreements with us prematurely.
-Any of these developments could harm our product development efforts.
+Any of these events could harm our product development efforts.

-We have no experience in developing and commercializing pharmaceutical products on our own
+We may be unsuccessful in developing and commercializing pharmaceutical products on our own

-Our ability to develop and commercialize pharmaceutical products on our own will depend on our ability to internally develop preclinical, clinical, regulatory and sales and marketing capabilities, or enter into arrangements with third parties to provide those functions.
+Our ability to develop and commercialize pharmaceutical products on our own will depend on our ability to internally develop preclinical, clinical, regulatory and sales and marketing capabilities, or enter into arrangements with third parties to provide these functions.
+It will be expensive and will require significant time for us to develop these capabilities internally.
 We may not be successful in developing these capabilities or entering into agreements with third parties on favorable terms, or at all.
 Further, our reliance upon third parties for these capabilities could reduce our control over such activities and could make us dependent upon these parties.
 Our inability to develop or contract for these capabilities would significantly impair our ability to develop and commercialize pharmaceutical products.

-We lack the capability to manufacture compounds for preclinical studies and clinical trials and will rely on third parties to manufacture our potential products
+We lack the capability to manufacture compounds for preclinical studies, clinical trials or commercial sales and will rely on third parties to manufacture our potential products, which may harm or delay our product development and commercialization efforts.

-We currently do not have the manufacturing capabilities or experience necessary to produce materials for preclinical studies or clinical trials and intend to rely on collaborators and third-party contractors to produce such materials.
-We will rely on selected manufacturers to deliver materials on a timely basis and to comply with applicable regulatory requirements, including the FDA's current Good Manufacturing Practices, or GMP.
+We currently do not have the manufacturing capabilities or experience $\ensuremath{\mathsf{C}}$ necessary to produce materials for preclinical studies, clinical trials or commercial sales and intend to rely on collaborators and third-party contractors to produce such materials.
+We will rely on selected manufacturers to deliver materials on a timely basis and to comply with applicable regulatory requirements, including the current Good Manufacturing Practices of the United States Food and Drug Administration, or FDA, which relate to manufacturing and quality control activities.
 These manufacturers may not be able to produce material on a timely basis or manufacture material at the quality level or in the quantity required to meet our development timelines and applicable regulatory requirements.
-If we are unable to contract for production of sufficient quantity and quality of materials on acceptable terms, our product development efforts may be delayed.
+In addition, there are a limited number of manufacturers that operate under the FDA's current Good Manufacturing Practices and that are capable of producing such materials, and we may experience difficulty finding manufacturers with adequate capacity for our needs.
+If we are unable to contract for the production of sufficient quantity and quality of materials on acceptable terms, our product development and commercialization efforts may be delayed.
+Moreover, noncompliance with the FDA's current Good Manufacturing Practices can result in, among other things, fines, injunctions, civil and criminal penalties, product recalls or seizures, suspension of production, failure to obtain marketing approval and withdrawal, suspension or revocation of marketing approvals.